John Sell Cotman: Normandy tours

+The second trip took place the following year, and lasted seven weeks.
+During this trip Cotman was joined by Dawson Turner and his daughters, which made the time abroad more pleasant for them all.
+The third trip to Normandy in 1820 saw Cotman travelling to the southernmost part of the region, which captivated him.
+It allowed him to explore more of the countryside than he had done in previous years.
+An injury to his leg forced him to spend time recuperating in Caen.

+Upon returning home to Great Yarmouth, Cotman worked tirelessly to produce the etchings needed for Dawson Turner's Architectural Antiquities of Normandy, which was published in 1822.
+The project enhanced the artist's reputation, and he became as famous as he was ever to become during his lifetime.
+Two years later Dawson Turner published Cotman's 100 etchings based on his sketches, with notes produced from Cotman's letters.

+Return to Norwich

 Cotman returned to Norwich in 1824, hoping to improve his financial position, and moved into a large house in St Martin's Plain, opposite the Bishop's Palace, where he built up a collection of prints, books, armour, and models of ships, to aid his compositions.
 He showed work from 1823 to 1825 at the Norwich Society of Artists' annual exhibitions.

 In 1825, Cotman became an Associate of the Royal Society of Painters in Watercolours and was a frequent exhibitor there until 1839.
-However he was driven to despair by his constant financial struggles.
+During this period in his career he was driven to despair by his constant financial struggles.

 King's College, London

-In January 1834, Cotman was appointed Master of landscape drawing at King's College School in London, partly on the recommendation of J. M. W. Turner.
-In 1836, his son Miles Edmund was appointed to assist him.
+In January 1834, Cotman was appointed Master of landscape drawing at King's College School in London, partly on the recommendation of J.M.W.
+Turner.
+In 1836 Miles Edmund Cotman was appointed to assist his father.
 The poet and artist Dante Gabriel Rossetti was one of his pupils.
 In London, Cotman developed friendships with the artists James Stark, George Cattermole, Samuel Prout, and Cornelius Varley.
 In 1836, he became an honorary member of the Institute of British Architects.
 In 1838, all of his etchings were published by Henry George Bohn.

 In 1834, Miles Edmund remained in Norwich to work as an art teacher, when the rest of the Cotman family moved to London upon Cotman's appointment at King's College.
 A year after his move to London, Mile Edmund moved to London to be his father's assistant, after his brother John Joseph returned to Norwich.
 Miles Edmund succeeded his father as drawing master at King's College in 1843.